Everything You Need to Know About

 54% of customers say they have higher expectations for customer service today compared to one year ago, with 91% saying a poor customer experience means they likely won't do business with a company again.
 Conversely, 65% of buyers find a positive experience with a brand to be more influential than great advertising.

-Keeping a continuous finger on the pulse of how your organization’s customer experience is perceived, customer journey analytics is critical.
+Keeping a continuous finger on the pulse of how your organization’s customer experience is perceived is critical, and customer journey analytics can help brands do just that.
 By creating a holistic view of the customer experience and monitoring it, you can take informed action to improve customer experience, products, and sales in real-time.

 Read on to get everything you need to know about customer journey analytics, and how it can positively impact your business.